py-pdf/pypdf/docs/user/extract-text.md

 # Extract Text from a PDF

-You can extract text from a PDF like this:
+You can extract text from a PDF:

 ```python
 from pypdf import PdfReader